 - Traveler houses – A cross between hostels and houses, purely full of fellow backpackers.

-- Couchsurfing – Very popular in Australia.
+- Couchsurfing – Very popular in New Zealand.

 - Volunteering – Exchange work for accommodation.